keamncube/keamncube.github.io/Projects.md

   <!-- replace with the date of publication -->
   <p>Publish Date</p>
   <!-- replace with your text -->
   <p align="justify"> This paper investigates and estimates the macroeconomic effects of regulatory changes in the South African banking industry, by introducing narrative series capturing regulatory changes.
-The estimations are perfomed in a  Bayesian Vector Autoregression (BVAR(X)) and  Local Projections-
-Instrumental Variables (LP-IV) settings.
-We find evidence of both a contraction and increase in credit extension following regulatory changes.  </p>
+The estimations are perfomed in a  Bayesian Vector Autoregression (BVAR(X)) and  Local Projections-Instrumental Variables (LP-IV) settings.
+The results show both a contraction and increase in credit extension following regulatory changes.  </p>
   <!-- replace with your paper link -->